TheBeyondGroup/porter/docs/protocols/third-party-scripts.md

 # Third-Party Scripts

-It's common to be asked to third-party scripts to your theme.
+It's common to be asked to add third-party scripts to your theme.

 To ensure that you don't need to push code to toggle an integration, use a theme setting.